mtn/cocoa-eh-hugo-theme/README.md

 * Progressive images.
 * Twitter cards support.
 * Disqus support.
-* Responsive and **blazing fast**.

 #### Typography

 The **typography** is what makes Cocoa-EH look cool, here are the fonts used :

-* Nexa Bold for the blog name, a strong and opinionated font
+* *Nexa Bold* for the blog name, a strong and opinionated font
-* Raleway for the titles, light but clearly visible
+* *Raleway* for the titles, light but clearly visible
-* Merriweather for the text, an awesome sans serif font to read without difficulties
+* *Merriweather* for the text, an awesome sans serif font to read without difficulties
-* Ubuntu Mono for the code
+* *Ubuntu Mono* for the code

 #### Blazing fast

-Everything is made here to make the theme **really fast** to load : inline CSS, deferred Javascript, fonts loaded in an asynchronous way with replacement font when they're not loaded, etc. ...
+Everything is made here to make the theme **really fast** to load : inline CSS, deferred Javascript, fonts loaded in an asynchronous way with replacement fonts when they're not loaded, etc. ...
+Even with a GPRS connection, your blog is readable.

-> With gzip enabled, this theme takes less than **400**ms to load entirely, and the content is readable at only **50**ms. Rank 99/100 on Pagespeed.
+> With gzip enabled, this theme takes less than **400**ms to load entirely, and the content is readable at only **50**ms. Also scores 99/100 on Pagespeed.

 ### Differences from the original Cocoa